Backup Data

 Select "On My iPad".

-Then long-press the SongBook folder until a menu appears
+Then press and hold on the SongBook folder until a menu appears.

-Then open the previously prepared, still empty destination folder (in your preferred cloud app or on the USB stick).
+Then open the previously prepared, yet empty target folder (in your preferred cloud app or on the USB stick).

-Long-press on an empty spot in this folder until a menu appears, and select "Paste".
+Press and hold on an empty spot in this folder until a menu appears and select the "Paste" function.

-The copying process begins, wait until the files are fully copied.
+The copying process begins, and wait until the files are completely copied.

 Last updated